15 Months (£5000)

 The Business Administrator standard is for anyone working independently or as part of a team and will involve developing, implementing, maintaining and improving administrative services.
 Business administrators develop key skills and behaviours to support their own progression towards management responsibilities.

 The responsibilities of the role are to support, engage with different parts of the organisation, and interact with internal or external customers.
 With a focus on adding value, the role of business administrator contributes to the efficiency of an organisation, through the support of functional areas, working across teams and resolving issues as requested.

 The business administrator is expected to deliver their responsibilities efficiently and with integrity – showing a positive attitude.
 The role involves demonstrating strong communication skills (both written and verbal) and adopting a proactive approach to developing skills.
-The business administrator is also expected to show initiative, managing priorities and own time, problem-solving skills, decision-making and the potential for people management responsibilities through mentoring or coaching others
+The business administrator is also expected to show initiative, manage priorities and own time, problem-solving skills, decision-making and the potential for people management responsibilities through mentoring or coaching others.

 Typical applicants will display a good attitude, a positive approach to learning & development and a high level of ambition.
-Apprentices will need to sit an initial assessment in both English and Maths and if they are starting the course without a GSCE grade 3 (C) or above they will need to sit Functional Skills Level 2 English and Maths before completion of the apprenticeship.
+Apprentices will need to sit an initial assessment in both English and Maths.

 Where a learner does not hold an equivalent to or GSCE grade 4 (C) or above, you will need to sit Functional Skills Level 2 English and Maths prior to taking the End Point assessment.